ctron/hagen/website/content/index.md

 ## Welcome to Hagen

-Hagen is a static website generator, written the [Rust language](https://www.rust-lang.org/).
+Hagen is a static website generator, written in the [Rust language](https://www.rust-lang.org/).
 It's goal is to be flexible and extensible, making it possible to generate all kinds of web sites, not only blogs.

 ## Installing